History

 History of Collins LLC

-Collins Living-Learning Center was established in 1972, as one of the first of its kind in the United States.
-Before Collins, our Quad was home to the Men’s Residence Center, famous for being home to victorious teams in the Little 500 as well as Olympic swimmers.
-Collins pioneered educational programming, introducing student-taught workshops (Q199 classes), as well as the Board of Educational Programming, in which students interview potential seminar instructors and collaborate with faculty to assemble the curriculum.
+Collins Living-Learning Center was established in 1972 as one of the first of its kind in the United States.
+Before it became a living-learning center, our Quad was home to the Men’s Residence Center, famous for its victorious teams in the Little 500 as well as Olympic swimmers.
+Collins pioneered educational programming, introducing student-taught workshops (Q199 classes) as well as the Board of Educational Programming, in which students interview potential seminar instructors and collaborate with faculty to assemble the curriculum.
 Collins students have been publishing an annual arts and literary magazine for over forty years.
-Many other traditions mark the year at Collins, creating a lifetime of memories as you add to our history.
+Many other traditions mark the year at Collins, creating a lifetime of memories that you will become part of.

 The Collins gnomes